Chanmina: 2025–present: Transfer to Sony

 In January 2025, Chanmina formed the girl group Hana through the audition show No No Girls.
 In April 2025, Chanmina signed with Sony Music Japan label Mastersix Foundation.
 Her imprint, No Label Music, relaunched under the record label.
 She teased a new song on social media, later revealed to be "Work Hard".
 The song served as the opening theme for the Japanese original net animation series Bullet/Bullet, her first song used for an animated series.
 In May, she released "I Hate This Love Song", the image song for the 2025 Japanese film adaption of I Have a Secret.
 In August 2025, she appeared as a featured artist on pH-1's third studio album, What Have We Done, on the track "Baka".

+In January 2026, Chanmina released "Test Me", the opening theme song for the third season of Oshi no Ko.
+On January 30, a large billboard was displayed at department store 109 in Shibuya teasing Chanmina's fifth studio album.
+Later that day in a press release, she officially announced Legend, originally scheduled for release in the spring.

 Personal life

 Chanmina is trilingual, speaking Korean, Japanese and English.

 On July 7, 2024, she announced her pregnancy and marriage to Korean rapper Ash Island.
 On November 1, she gave birth to her first child, a baby girl.